 The Company's financial instruments can be exposed to certain financial risks including liquidity risk, credit risk, interest rate risk, price risk, and currency risk.
-Details of these risks and related assessments are included in the Company's unaudited interim financial statements for the three months ended March 31, 2020, within Note 11.
+Details of these risks and related assessments as well as the fair value measurements of the Company's financial instruments are included in the Company's unaudited condensed interim financial statements for the six months ended June 30, 2020, within Note 11.